How to Send Mass DMs on Twitter Safely in 2026

 Now for the framework that actually works.
 This approach to sending mass DMs on Twitter takes patience but delivers consistent results without risking your account.

-Step 1: Account Warm-Up (2-4 Weeks)
+Step 1: Account Warm-Up (2 to 4 Weeks)

 Before sending a single bulk DM, your account needs to establish credibility with Twitter's systems.

-Week 1-2: Foundation
+Week 1 to 2: Foundation

 - Complete your profile 100% (professional photo, header, bio with keywords)

-- Like 15-20 relevant tweets daily
+- Like 15 to 20 relevant tweets daily

-- Follow 15-25 relevant accounts (stay under 1:1 ratio)
+- Follow 15 to 25 relevant accounts (stay under a 1:1 ratio)

-Week 3-4: Engagement Building
+Week 3 to 4: Engagement Building

 - Start conversations via replies that add value